-Ultimo Public School utilised the oval for a number of sporting events including their annual fun run and sports carnivals.
+Both Ultimo Public School and Fort St Public School utilised the oval for a number of sporting events throughout the year including their annual fun run and sports carnivals.

 The Starlight Foundation was again granted free use of the oval for their "Kick For Kids" event.